 Let’s dive into the details.

-INGREDIENTS TO MAKE STRAWBERRY SCONES
+STRAWBERRY SCONES INGREDIENTS

 - Blanched Almond Flour